What happens after I submit my application?

 What does it mean if I am ineligible for HEAR?

-- You will be informed by letter why your application was ineligible.
+- For detailed information on the outcome of your HEAR application, log into the ‘My Application’ section of www.cao.ie.
+Click on the ‘HEAR Application Outcome’ button to view the reason(s) why your application was ineligible.
 Applicants are ineligible because they did not meet criteria or they failed to meet the terms and conditions of application.

 - Being ineligible for HEAR means that you cannot compete for one of the reduced points places.